A. Nebuchadnezzar erects an image and demands everyone worship it.

 Then King Nebuchadnezzar was astonished; and he rose in haste and spoke, saying to his counselors, "Did we not cast three men bound into the midst of the fire?"
 They answered and said to the king, "True, O king."
 "Look!" he answered, "I see four men loose, walking in the midst of the fire; and they are not hurt, and the form of the fourth is like the Son of God."

 a.
 Then King Nebuchadnezzar was astonished: It is astonishing that anyone survived for a moment inside the furnace when others perished at the door.

 i.
-The Septuagint says in Daniel 3:24 that Nebuchadnezzar’s attention was caught when he heard them singing praises in the furnace.
-We can imagine that the king had them cast into the furnace and didn’t intend to look twice, believing they would be immediately consumed.
-As he walks away with a satisfied look on his face, he is immediately stopped by the sound of singing coming from the furnace.
-At a safe distance from the raging heat he peers inside - and sees four men loose, walking in the midst of the fire.
+The Septuagint says in Daniel 3:24 that Nebuchadnezzar's attention was caught when he heard the men singing praises in the furnace.
+We can imagine that the king had them cast into the furnace and didn't intend to look twice, believing they would be immediately consumed.
+As he walked away with a satisfied look on his face, he was immediately stopped by the sound of singing coming from the furnace.
+At a safe distance from the raging heat, he peered inside - and saw four men loose, walking in the midst of the fire.

 ii.
 If this singing in the furnace is true, it reminds us of Paul and Silas singing in the Philippian jail (Acts 16:25).